 Sit Back and Push the Knees Out Slightly

 To initiate the squat, think about sitting back and pushing your knees out to the side.
 This will help you load the glutes and hamstrings, as well as helping keeping your lower back healthy.

-The biggest newbie mistake squatting is to sit down versus back.
-Not only will this limit your depth, but it will put a ton of stress on your knees and force your quadriceps to do the bulk of the work.
+The biggest newbie mistake squatting is to straight sit down versus back.
+Not only will this limit your depth, but it will put a ton of stress on your knees and force your quadriceps to do all of the work.